-They say in the film world that you are only as good as your next script, and Hollywood A-list directors tend to know a thing or two about screenwriting.
-You may be surprised to learn that many of their thoughts and ideas on scripting transcend seamlessly into the world of corporate video production.
+They say in the film world that you are only as good as your next script, and Hollywood A-list directors and actors tend to know a thing or two about screenwriting.
+You may be surprised to learn that many of their thoughts and ideas on scripting transcend seamlessly into the world of corporate marketing videos.

-Alfred Hitchcock once said, “The screenplay, which is sometimes known, also, as the scenario or film script, resembles the blueprint of the architect.
+Famous film director Alfred Hitchcock once said, “the screenplay, which is sometimes known, also, as the scenario or film script, resembles the blueprint of the architect.
 It is the verbal design of the finished film.”

 “Audiences are harder to please if you’re just giving them effects, but they’re easy to please if it’s a good story,” said Steven Spielberg, American filmmaker.

-So, in order to write a great marketing video script, you should identify the problem your customer is experiencing and present a solution for the problem.
+So, to write a great marketing video script, you should identify the problem your customer is experiencing and present a solution to the problem.
 Avoid making this video about your company – it should be about the customer.
 What is your product or service going to do for the customer?
 How will it solve their problem?

-We highly recommend you start with and rely on, a good script to get to the heart of the story.
+We highly recommend you start with and rely on a good script to get to the heart of the story.
 You use visuals to enhance your video.

-It would be best if you had need a script in order to deliver a clear and concise message.
-And, in most cases, content and story trump length, but it is also highly advisable to keep your script to around two minutes or less.
-On top of delivering a clear message, the script gets everyone involved in the production on the same page (pun intended) and is as important as a guidebook when traveling to a foreign land.
-Having an official, written reference for your video ensures everyone on the team knows precisely what to do and where the production is headed.
+It would be best if you had need a script to deliver a clear and concise message.
+And, in most cases, content and story trump length, but it is also highly advisable to keep your script to around 2-3 minutes or less.
+On top of delivering a clear message, the script gets everyone involved in the production on the same page.
+Having a written reference for your video ensures that everyone on the team knows precisely what to do and the direction of the production.

-While I think it would be hard for George Clooney to make a bad movie from a good script, I do get his point.
 It all begins and ends with the script.
-The visuals may bring it to life, but the heart of the film or video is the story.
-Like any great Hollywood film, your two-minute marketing video should always leave the audience wanting more.
+The visuals and effects may help bring the story to life, but the heart of the film or video is the story.
+Like any great Hollywood film, your marketing video should always leave the audience wanting more.